volodymyrhudyma/blog/content/blog/2020-10-31-how-to-mock-date-moment-in-jest.md

 ## Summary

+Proper dates handling is one of the most complex parts of JavaScript.
+There are multiple things developers should remember when dealing with them.

+But one of the most important, apart from not forgetting to add tests for the produced code, is not to use current, but mocked date inside of them.

-Using the [mockdate](https://www.npmjs.com/package/mockdate) library is definitely one of the easiest ones and the most preferable ways to mock the current date in tests.
+[Mockdate](https://www.npmjs.com/package/mockdate) library provides an easy and reliable way to mock the current date in JavaScript.